 • to promote the region as an essential bucket list item

 • to protect the culture and wellbeing of the region’s disadvantaged people (especially the Batwa)

-Working towards these objectives we focus on the following regional attractions: hiking and dugout canoeing, unique Rift Valley landscapes (volcanoes, lakes, rainforests), rich history and cultural variety.
-And, yeah, we don’t shy away from the fact that our region offers both mountain and Eastern lowland gorillas!
+Working towards these objectives we emphasise the following regional attractions: hiking and dugout canoeing, unique Rift Valley landscapes (volcanoes, lakes, rainforests), rich history and cultural variety.

 We have identified these target groups:

 • people planning their first visit to Africa (we think we have a fantastic destination for that)

 • hikers/trekkers/adventure travellers (this is a dream land for them)

 • gorilla/wildlife enthusiasts (the savannah in close proximity offers the Big 5)

 • expat communities in Eastern and Central Africa (always on the lookout for new things to do)